mhschmieder/guitoolkit/README.md

-# GuiToolkit
+# JControls

-The GuiToolkit library is an open source project for Java 8 that serves as a small collection of basic utilities and custom classes for stuff that is needed by a lot of AWT and Swing oriented code bases.
+The JControls library is an open source project for Java 8 that serves as a small collection of basic utilities and custom classes for stuff that is needed by a lot of AWT and Swing oriented GUI code bases.

-This is a smaller library than GraphicsToolkit, as I haven't done Swing GUI development in years (I switched to JavaFX when it debuted; although the first couple of years were painful hybrid development), so most of my older approaches are long-deleted.
+This is a smaller library than JGraphics, as I haven't done Swing GUI development in years (I switched to JavaFX when it debuted; although the first couple of years were painful hybrid development), so most of my older approaches are long-deleted.
 Mostly, I have to use Swing and/or AWT when preparing reports and graphics exports that rely on AWT as most of that stuff is quite difficult to convert to a JavaFX Scene Graph based rendering base due to no repaint loop.

 I plan to pull in some legacy functions that had fallen out of use once I switched to mostly JavaFX based development, and they have been improved to be more up-to-date with Java 8 standards, but I do not have the ability at the moment to rigorously retest them.